 Location: New York, London, Miami, Puerto Rico, Los Angeles, Nashville, Atlanta

-Notable affiliates: Justin Timberlake, Vampire Weekend, Duke Ellington, Dave Matthews, George Gershwin, Stevie Wonder, Beyonce, Marc Anthony, Henry Mancini
+Notable affiliates: Justin Timberlake, Vampire Weekend, Duke Ellington, Dave Matthews, George Gershwin, Stevie Wonder, Beyonce, Marc Anthony

 Official site: SESAC.com

 Location: New York, Los Angeles, Atlanta, Miami, London, Nashville

 Mission Statement: A PRO in the U.S. that is not open to all songwriters, SESAC is invitation-only.
 “With an international reach and a vast repertory that spans virtually every genre of music, SESAC is the fastest growing and most technologically adept of the nation’s performing rights companies,” reads the SESAC site.
 Note: the SESAC abbreviation is, today, meaningless; the organization was originally founded to serve European composers underrepresented in America before branching out to become a full service PRO.

 Notable affiliates: Bob Dylan, Neil Diamond, Young Love, Rapture, Adele